Samsung/tizen-docs/docs/tizen-distribution/validation/tizen-validation-policy.md

 11. User Privacy and Opt-in

-    1. Application that uses transfers and/or transmits the user’s location information must notify the user prior to each use of the application and obtain their consent.
+    1. Application that uses transfers and/or transmits the user's location information must notify the user prior to each use of the application and obtain their consent.
     2. Application that uses personal information must notify users how and why their personal data is gathered disclosed or shared.
 Example of such data include:
        - Contacts
        - Phone numbers